Jeff Bridges Has Revealed That He’s Been Diagnosed With Lymphoma

 So 2020 has been kind of a rough year.
 A lot of very, very serious stuff has gone down, and it’s affected a lot of us.
 There’s no end in sight for some of the more calamitous developments, and there’s no assurance that whoever wins the presidential election in a couple weeks will be competent enough to make it better.
-If often feels as though we’re living in a horror movie, written by relentless and creative sadist.
-So with that in mind, here’s another piece of cartoonishly awful news: Jeff Bridges has been diagnosed with lymphoma.
+If often feels as though we’re living in a horror movie.
+With that in mind, here’s another piece of cartoonishly awful news: Jeff Bridges has been diagnosed with lymphoma.

 The beloved and Oscar-winning actor revealed the news over Twitter, although he buffered the shock with his typical goofy sense of humor, channeling The Big Lebowski to make it all go down better than it should.